zesu-suze/PBP/README.md

 An experimental APK build is available for download under the "Releases" section.
 Use at your own risk.
 This project is not optimized for all devices.

+## How to Configure PBP App

+When you open the application for the first time, it will request **Nearby Devices permissions** (required for Bluetooth Low Energy).

+### Step-by-step configuration:

+1. **Permissions**
+   Grant all requested permissions so the app can function correctly.

+2. **Accessibility & Location Services**
+   - There is a button in the app to check Accessibility and Location.
+   - Both services must be **enabled manually** for the app to work.
+     - **Location** is required for finding the Poké Ball Plus device.
+     - **Accessibility** allows the app to simulate screen taps for controls.

+3. **Enable Accessibility**
+   ⚠ Important:
+   To activate accessibility for the app, follow these steps:
+   - Long press the app icon → Select **Settings of this app** (Storage, Battery, Clear data...).
+   - Tap the **three dots** in the top right corner →